kikuchiichio/AlgebraicQuantumChemistry/README.md

        The variable R: the length of the edges, to be optimized as well as other variables.

 2022/10/01
+  We often meet limiting cases of molecular integrals where the center positions of involved atomic bases are coincident.
+  In those cases, the formulas generated for different atomic basis centers yield the terms 0/0, which should remain finite in theory.
+  However, in practice, if we naively substitute the numerical parameters in those formuras, they falsely diverge.
+  To avoid this trouble, we should separate the coincident centers silghtly (by an interterminate T), and then compute the limit by leading T to zero.

+  From the following programs you shall learn how we should treat the symbolic limits.

   (7)SZ-SIM-PZ4.py
       A test program to compute the analytic forumulas of molecular integrals and the electronic structure of a square molecule composed of pz orbitals.
   (8)SZ-SIM-SP.py
+        A test program to compute the analytic forumulas of molecular integrals and the electronic structure or of a polyatomic molecule composed of s, px, py, pz orbitals.

+       (7) (8) are still beta editions to check the well-composedness of the algorithm.

+These programs generate polynomial equations and write them in small sub-programs (in "SCIPT.txt"), which you should compute through the computer algebra package Singular.

+202/10/05
+ (9) SZ-SIM-SP-VER2.py
         A test program to compute the analytic forumulas of molecular integrals and the electronic structure of a polyatomic molecule composed of s, px, py, pz orbitals.

-       (7) (8) are still beta editions to check the well-composedness of the algorrithm

-These programs generate polynomial equations and write them in small sub-programs (in "SCIPT.txt"), which you should compute through the computer algebra package Singular.
+I eliminated apparent bugs from SZ-SIM-SP.py.
+        It shows you a model use of functions in this library.